 Bones and Joints

 Since dancing is a weight-resisting activity, it can help protect bone density and prevent osteoporosis.
 It can also help speed up knee recovery after surgery since it’s a lower impact exercise than jogging or biking.
-If you have weak knees or are gradually introducing your body to exercise, ballroom dancing is a great low-impact activity that can promote a fit lifestyle while also decreasing your chances of exercise-related injury.
+If you have weak knees or are gradually introducing your body to exercise, ballroom dancing is a great low-impact activity that can promote a fit lifestyle while also decreasing your chances of an exercise-related injury.

 Flexibility is a major benefit of ballroom dancing.
 Women may already be a bit more flexible than their male partners- but both parties cash in on this appealing health benefit.
 Most ballroom classes start by stretching and warming up.
 This is important because stretching can protect against dance-related injuries and allow your body to dance at ease.
 Ballroom dancing itself contains plenty of stretching and bending.
 Therefore the more you dance, the more flexible you will become.